 Join us for a tour of the Apostle Islands National Lakeshore on a series of sea kayaking and hiking trips during the day and local brewery and winery tours in the evening.
-Kick off your adventure with a welcome dinner prepared by award-winning cookbook author Beth Dooley that features local wines paired with your dish.
+Kick off your adventure with a welcome dinner that features local wines paired with your dish.
 Adventure options include kayaking to beautiful Sand Island, the Mawikwe Sea Caves, Bark Bay Slough, or the shipwrecks of Red Cliff Bay.
 Stay at our Little Sand Bay Base Camp while you experience the best of the Bayfield Peninsula – its abundant nature and local spirits.
 You must be 21 years of age to register for this trip.

-Day 1: Arrive at WI's Little Sand Bay Base Camp and spend the evening sampling local beer and wine.
+Day 1: Arrive at Wilderness Inquiry's Little Sand Bay Base Camp and spend the evening sampling local beer and wine.

 In the afternoon, meet at our base camp near beautiful Little Sand Bay.
 Share introductions, participate in a sea kayaking orientation, and experience your first view of Lake Superior.
-Kick off your first dinner prepared by award-winning cookbook author Beth Dooley that features local wines paired with your dish.
+Kick off your first dinner that features local wines paired with your dish.

 Day 2: Paddle to the Mawikwe Bay Sea Caves and participate in a tour and tasting at a local bewery.